dexm-coin/dexmd/Readme.md

     $ ./dexm mw myWallet
     ```

-2) Now start a node to receive the message from the network.
+2) Now start your node to receive the message from the network.

     ```sh
     $ ./dexm sn myWallet